Antibiotic: Combination therapy

 In important infectious diseases, including tuberculosis, combination therapy (i.e., the concurrent application of two or more antibiotics) has been used to delay or prevent the emergence of resistance.
 In acute bacterial infections, antibiotics as part of combination therapy are prescribed for their synergistic effects to improve treatment outcome as the combined effect of both antibiotics is better than their individual effect.
+Fosfomycin has the highest number of synergistic combinations among antibiotics and is almost always used as a partner drug.
+Combination therapy also broadens the antimicrobial spectrum, ensuring that at least one of the antibiotics in the regimen is effective against the pathogen, which is especially important when the causative agent is unknown.
 Methicillin-resistant Staphylococcus aureus infections may be treated with a combination therapy of fusidic acid and rifampicin.
 Antibiotics used in combination may also be antagonistic and the combined effects of the two antibiotics may be less than if one of the antibiotics was given as a monotherapy.
 For example, chloramphenicol and tetracyclines are antagonists to penicillins.
 However, this can vary depending on the species of bacteria.
 In general, combinations of a bacteriostatic antibiotic and bactericidal antibiotic are antagonistic.

 In addition to combining one antibiotic with another, antibiotics are sometimes co-administered with resistance-modifying agents.
 For example, β-lactam antibiotics may be used in combination with β-lactamase inhibitors, such as clavulanic acid or sulbactam, when a patient is infected with a β-lactamase-producing strain of bacteria.